RedTeamPentesting/pretender/README.md

 - A custom MAC address vendor list can be compiled into the binary by replacing the default list `hostinfo/mac-vendors.txt`.
 Only lines with MAC prefixes in the following format are recognized: `FF:FF:FF<tab>VendorID<tab>Vendor`.
+- When conducting a Kerberos relay attack where `krbrelayx.py` runs on a different host than pretender (relay IPv4 address points to different host that runs `krbrelayx.py`), the host running `krbrelayx.py` will also need to run pretender in order to receive and deny the Dynamic Update query sent to the relay IPv4 address.

 ---